Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Key Takeaways

-• Veterinarians do not handle most of the medical procedures performed in a veterinary clinic.
-Veterinary technicians most often draw blood, examine samples, and administer medicines.
+- Veterinarians do not handle most medical procedures in a veterinary clinic.

-• Other medical professionals like pharmacists are also there to support you and your dog.
+- Other medical professionals, like pharmacists, are also there to support you and your dog.

 Veterinary Technicians